majoreq/todo_list/README.md

 #Simple todo list app in django

-this app use default db.sqlite3 but you can use any db you prefere
+this app uses db.sqlite3 by default, but you can use any db you prefere

 >in main direcotry create localsetting.py:
 ```python